cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 4.8.6 =
+The filter bug fix of release 4.7.5 changed the behaviour for exclude filters on empty fields.
+Made changes so it defaults back to the old behaviour for exclude filters.

 = 4.8.5 =
 Removed ancestor category from all feeds when not selected